-Can you name every male golf world No.1? - bunkered.co.uk
+QUIZ - Can you name every male golf world No.1? - bunkered.co.uk

-After his T11 at the Players Championship, Justin Thomas became the 21st player to reach world No.1 in the 32-year history of the Official World Golf Ranking.

-It follows an exceptional couple of years for the 25-year-old, who becomes the seventh American to achieve the feat.

-In this quiz, we're asking you to name the 21 players who have reached the summit of the Official World Golf Ranking.
-There are bonus points, too, if you can guess it in the correct order*.
+Can you name all 24 players who have reached the summit of the Official World Golf Ranking?

+if so, you should probably have a go at this quiz of ours.

-You have seven minutes.
-Don't forget to let us know how you get on in the 'Comments' section below or tweet us at @BunkeredOnline.
+Don't forget to let us know how you get on in the Comments section below or tweet us at @BunkeredOnline.

 Latest Headlines